-A general cookhouse next to the first class soft-berth sleeper is equipped on each Tibet train and offers passengers 3 meals a day.
-Besides, a dining room adheres to the cookhouse provides tables and seats for those who would like to appreciate the spectacular scenery outside the train window while enjoying their food.
-In non-meal service time, you are kindly required at least to buy a beer or a cup of tea to seat there, otherwise, you will be driven back to your compartment.
-Food on the train is double time expensive than those in common cities, but the quality is not as good as its price.
+Each Tibet train is equipped with a general cookhouse next to the first-class soft-berth sleeper, offering passengers three meals daily.
+Additionally, a dining room is available for those who wish to admire the breathtaking scenery outside the train window while enjoying their meals.
+During non-meal service hours, a purchase of either a beer or a cup of tea is required to occupy a seat in the dining room; otherwise, passengers will be asked to return to their compartments.
+The food on the train is considerably more expensive than in regular cities, but the quality does not match its price.

 Daily foods inside Trains

 Passengers aboard Tibet Trains can enjoy a nutritious breakfast consisting of pickles, eggs, bread, and milk for just 10CNY per serving.
 Noodle enthusiasts have a variety of options to choose from, including Snow Vegetable Noodles, Beef Noodles, and Steak Noodle.
 Tibetan cuisine is particularly popular among passengers.

 In addition, each train car is equipped with a handling cart that carries Chinese-style food such as fried pork and vegetables, typically priced at 20RMB per serving.
 Since the dining car tends to be busy during meal times, train attendants regularly push the meal cart throughout the train.
 A lunch or dinner package, consisting of three Chinese-style dishes, will cost approximately 20 CNY.
 The food available on Tibet Trains is predominantly Chinese-style but slightly more expensive.

 What Local people eat inside Trains